multiversx/mx-docs/docs/developers/scenario-reference/structure.md

                 - `frozen` ESDT tokens can be frozen by their creator if they are configured to be freezable
     - `username` the "herotag", which is stored directly in the account trie
     - `storage` initializes storage with given key-value map.
 Both keys and values can be of any length.
-    - `code` typically provided in the format `"code": "file:path/to/binary"` More on this [here](/developers/mandos-reference/values-simple#file-contents).
+    - `code` typically provided in the format `"code": "file:path/to/binary"` More on this [here](/developers/scenario-reference/values-simple#file-contents).
 Having a `code` makes the account a smart contract.
 - `newAddresses` - mock contract address generation during deploy.
 We basically tell the blockchain mock what address name to generate when deploying new contracts.
 Not having this would give a generated address that is hard to predict when developing tests.
 It consists of a list of triples:
     - `creatorAddress`
     - `creatorNonce`
     - `newAddress` - whenever an account with the given address and nonce deploys a contract, this will receive this address.
 This should make the test more readable, by having the new addresses explicitly stated, rather than being a magic new number popping up at some point in the scenario.
 - `previousBlockInfo` and `currentBlockInfo` - set or change data that the blockchain mock is providing to smart contracts via hooks.
-Mandos does not model blocks, so this is how we simulate the passing of time in scenarios.
+The scenario test system does not model blocks, so this is how we simulate the passing of time in scenarios.
 Fields:
     - `blockTimestamp`
     - `blockNonce`
     - `blockRound`